-Between email, social media, and chat services, there are plenty of ways for your customers to reach your small construction business.
-But it may come as a surprise that 48% of new customers prefer a phone call as the first point of contact for a local business.
-Though many of us may shy away from phone calls in favor of text messages in our personal lives, professional phone etiquette remains a key skill for all small businesses.
+Between email, social media, and chat services, there are plenty of ways for your clients to reach your construction business.
+But it may come as a surprise that 48% of new clients prefer a phone call as the first point of contact for a local business.
+Though many of us may shy away from phone calls in favor of text messages in our personal lives, professional telephone etiquette remains a critical skill for all businesses.

-In a recent survey, only 21% of customers reported being satisfied by phone interactions with constructions firms, making construction the sector of the survey with the most room for improvement.
+In a recent survey, only 21% of clients reported being satisfied by phone interactions with construction professionals, making construction the sector of the survey with the most room for improvement.

-As a construction business, it’s important to stay on top of new client relationships as well as existing projects with friendly and approachable phone etiquette.
-Whether you have a dedicated receptionist or answering your business phone is a shared responsibility, every time your phone rings it could be a new opportunity.
+It’s important to stay on top of new client relationships as well as existing projects with friendly and approachable phone etiquette.
+Whether you have a dedicated receptionist or answering your business phone is a shared responsibility, every time your phone rings you have an opportunity to impress (and win jobs).

-From the first ring until the end of the call, there are a few simple ways that your construction business can make every phone call count.
+From the moment a potential client decides to call your business to your parting goodbyes, there are a few simple phone tips that your construction business can make every phone call count.

 1. Create a great greeting.

 The location of the hold button is one of the first things you learn on your business’s phone system.
 But how do you communicate your rationale for putting a customer on hold?
 When it comes to putting a customer on hold, it’s better to ask than tell.
 Ask your customer’s permission to press the hold button with a simple “May I put you on hold?”
 Of course, your caller may prefer to stay on the line.
 If that’s the case, stay on the phone and communicate how it is you’re addressing their question or ask how their day is.
-A hold button is a valuable tool for small businesses, but only when used correctly.
+A hold button is a valuable tool for your business, but wield it’s power wisely.

-Incorporate politeness into your customer service strategy with a few key phrases.
+Incorporate politeness into your client service strategy with a few key phrases.
 While there’s no shortcut for great phone etiquette, saying “please” and “you’re welcome” will go a long way.
-Phrases like “my pleasure,” “may I,” and “I’d be happy to…” make a conversation feel balanced, pleasant, and natural—especially when it’s your customer’s first point of contact with your business.
+Phrases like “my pleasure,” “may I,” and “I’d be happy to…” make a conversation feel balanced, pleasant, and natural—especially when it’s your client’s first point of contact with your business.